 There are many ways of reaching the Apostles, but I’ll stick to describing the two commonest routes for those of you who wanna find it.
 The first is the route out of Ilkley.
 Get to the White Wells (white building nestled on t’ edge of t’ moors) – ask a local if you don’t know where it is.
 From here follow the path up past the Wells, up the stepped-cliffs, and once on top where there’s a crossing of paths, keep straight forward onto the moors for about a mile.
 Once you’re on the very top of the moors, keep your eyes peeled to the left of the footpath and you’ll see it!
 From the other, southern-side of the moor, start from Dick Hudson’s pub, cross the road and go up the footpath onto the moor.
 Now, just keep walking for a mile or so, until the circle appears on the right-hand side of the footpath right near the very top of the route.

-The other route is easier if you’re unfit.
-Go up the old Roman Road which crosses the moors and when you get to the two radio masts on the top, take the footpath east.
+You can try other route is easier if you’re not quite as fit.
+Drive up to the top of old Roman Road which crosses the moors and when you reach the gate near the radio masts, take the footpath east.
 Walk straight on for about a mile until the path veers to the right (southeast).
-This is Ashlar Chair.
+You’re now at the rock known as the Ashlar Chair.
 From here, take the left-hand path and walk on for a few hundred yards till you hit the main footpath.
-Double-back on y’self (right) and the Apostles are about 100 yards away.
+Once on the path, turn right (south) and about 100 yards away the Apostles is just to the side.
+Y’ can’t really miss it.

 Archaeology & History